trychlos/pwix-tabbed/README.md

     - `tabbed-changed`, data={ tabbedId, tabbedName, $tabbed } when the tabs population has changed

-- on every `.tab-pane` first child, which happens to be the topmost component of the pane template:
+- on every `.tabbed-pane` first child, which happens to be the topmost component of the pane template:

     - `tabbed-pane-to-hide`, data={ tabbedId, tabbedName, tab:<tab_object>, next:<tab_object> } when about to leave a tab